Make DIY Vintage Spindle American Flags for Decor!

 Can I use my DIY rustic flag decor in my outdoor space?

-These DIY vintage spindle American flags for decor can be used outdoors.
+These vintage spindle flags can be used outdoors.
 If you want them to be weatherproof, use a weather-safe glue.
 Also, seal the wood with an outdoor-safe sealant (HERE).
 Our front door is protected from rain.
 I added this sealer to the flag on the wreath on our front porch, and it works great.

 Where to find vintage spindles?